 Montana Grizzly Encounter

-Montana Grizzly Encounter welcomes you to explore and learn at our sanctuary during various seasons.
+Montana Grizzly Encounter welcomes you to learn at our sanctuary during various seasons.
 Our opening hours are tailored to provide the best experience.

 • Spring (March 1st): 10 a.m.–5 p.m., Wednesday–Sunday